 After seeing how difficult it was for filmmakers to raise money for important works, she created the Roy W. Dean film grants in 1992 in honor of her father.
 The grant has given over two million dollars in donations to date.
-She is Executive Producer on Women behind the Camera; BAM 6.6; American Chain Gang; Step Away From the Stone; and now in production, a new documentary entitled, Achievers.
+She is Executive Producer on Women Behind the Camera; BAM 6.6; American Chain Gang; Step Away From the Stone, See IMDB for more credits.
 She is the author of The Art of Funding: Alternative Financing Concepts, and The Art of Manifesting: Creating Your Future, which describe financial resources and tools for filmmakers.
 She also teaches these financing methods in her Intentional Filmmaking Class.

 Click here to read Carole Dean’s Full Bio.